Before I go any further, I want to point out what this post is NOT. This is not a post pitting pinyin against Zhuyin (Bopomofo).

 5) Adds an additional visual cue for children to help remember more complex and compounded characters.

-7) Adds more tools in your children’s Chinese Toolkit in the sense that zhuyin is an alternate way to type on keyboards, look up words in dictionaries (sometimes, I just cannot figure out the pinyin of a word for the life of me and I just end up resorting to zhuyin and I find it in second), and substitute for unknown characters when writing (although I suppose technically, they can do that with pinyin, too).
+7) Adds more tools in your children’s Chinese Toolkit in the sense that Zhuyin (Bopomofo) is an alternate way to type on keyboards, look up words in dictionaries (sometimes, I just cannot figure out the pinyin of a word for the life of me and I just end up resorting to Zhuyin and I find it in second), and substitute for unknown characters when writing (although I suppose technically, they can do that with pinyin, too).

 8) Adds a “sound” cue for children. (h/t Guava Rama)